Part-TimeWizard/ELO-Rank/Frontend/README.md

 # Frontend ReadMe

-This is the Frontend for RustRank, which is coded in React.js.
+This is the Frontend for ELO Rank, which is coded in React.js.

 ## How to Run
 1. Launch Docker